Jalilnkh/KartalOl-NIR-ISL2021031301/README.md

 6- Ubuntu 18

 7- the most important part is trained weights.
-Because trainingset is not possible to share I will uplaod wieghts in the Google drive you could find it in the following links:
+Because trainingset is not possible to share I will upload wieghts in the Google drive you could find it in the following links:

    7-1: Trained weights for Outter boundary https://drive.google.com/file/d/1WrOcJNUmM1anyg-iyOqExtbZwaXcoqNR/view?usp=sharing